Bloom: Remix Album

 Bloom: Remix Album is the second remix album by Canadian singer Sarah McLachlan, released in North America on 6 September 2005 by Nettwerk in Canada and Arista Records in the United States.
 It includes various dance club versions of McLachlan's songs, remixed by prominent remixers and producers.

 Content

 Bloom: Remix Album features mainly remixes of songs which originally appeared on McLachlan's 2003 studio album, Afterglow.
 It includes already known remixes of three singles: "Fallen", "Stupid" and "World on Fire", and new remixes of "Train Wreck", "Answer" and "Dirty Little Secret".
 The album also contains new remixes of two songs taken from Fumbling Towards Ecstasy (1993) and of her debut single "Vox" from Touch (1988).
 Bloom: Remix Album also features a remix of a new song, "Just Like Me" by DMC featuring Mclachlan.
 Songs were remixed by Junkie XL, Rollo Armstrong from Faithless, Tom Middleton, Thievery Corporation, DJ Hyper, Sly and Robbie, will.i.am, Talvin Singh, Gabriel & Dresden and Junior Boys.
 The Japanese edition also includes "Fallen" (Satoshi Tomiie Mix).
+The Bloom album was overseen and produced by George Maniatis.

 In 2008, "Dirty Little Secret" (Thievery Corporation Mix) was included on the Bones: Original Television Soundtrack.